Year 12 English Units 3 and 4

 What skills do you develop?

-- reading and evaluating texts and forming your own interpretations of them
+- read and evaluate texts and form your own interpretations of them

-- identifying contention, arguments, tone and language devices within persuasive texts
+- identify contention, arguments, tone and language devices within persuasive texts

-- presenting your own point of view to an audience in an engaging manner.
+- present your own point of view to an audience in an engaging manner.

 Requirements